Clever-ISA/Clever-ISA/specs/Main.md

 - 0x020 (movsx): Moves a signed integer operand from the second operand, to the first.
 If the second operand is smaller than the first, the highest bit is copied to each higher bit in the first operand.
 - 0x021 (bswap): Moves the second operand into the first, swapping the order of the bytes stored.

-All memory accesses are performed atomically.
-Note that the entire operation is not required to be atomic.

 ### Block Operations